james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

 <img src="kalmanFilterDiagram.png?raw=true"/>

-Kalman filters have diverse applications - in this case, we will employ a Kalman Filter to estimate the hedge ratio between a pair of equities.
+Kalman filters have diverse applications - in this case, we will employ a Kalman Filter to estimate the hedge ratio between `ING` and `TCB`.

 ## Code